Systems of Twinned Systems: A Systematic Literature Review: A classification framework for SoTS

 \subsubsection{Acknowledged SoTS}

 An acknowledged SoTS (\figref{fig:framework-instance-acknowledged}) builds on acknowledged SoS~\cite{maes1987concepts2}, i.e., it has a central controller that orchestrates the constituents, but goals are negotiated and set at the constituents' level.
 Thus, constituents keep their independent objectives and sustainment goals.
-Similar to directed SoTS, the controller is a digital twin.
+Similar to directed SoTS, the controller is a DT that monitors other twinned systems; however, in contrast with directed SoTS, the central DT does not have a coercive power over them, not orchestrating them.

+\paragraph{Example.} As an example, consider a smart energy grid.
+In such a SoS, utilities, distributed energy producers, and smart meters are managed under a central regulatory agency.
+This central agency can operate a DT for the entire network that orchestrates subsystems for balanced supply and demand and the resulting improved grid stability, but consumers and prosumers (consumers who also produce power) retain autonomy over their systems in terms of setting local goals, e.g., how much electricity to produce for private usage.